 Tax season, two dreaded words for anyone, nevermind for a founder.
 You already have so much on your plate.
 It can be stressful.
 It can be a lot of work.
 However, if you are organized from the start, know what documents to have and keep good records, it may not be that bad.
 You could always hand it off to the professional certified public accountants (CPAs) if you just don’t want to deal with it.

 Even unprofitable startups must file annual federal and state taxes every year.

 You will need the following documents to complete your startup’s return:

 Our web application makes it easy for you to share these files with us; simply login and upload the documents as you go through our tax software onboarding flow.

 We’ve put together a calculator to help you estimate the cost of preparing your business’ return.
 Remember, your early-stage company is unique and this tool is intended to be a guide.
 You can always contact us for a free consultation.
 Let the professional certified public accountants do the heavy lifting for you.

 Do you know that you could potentially save up to $250,000 per year on your payroll taxes?

 Yes, up to $250k!
 Payroll taxes are taxes that ALL companies with payroll pay - even money losing, early-stage companies.
 This is a massive tax credit that your company should take advantage of.

 We’ll explain how this program works, and how your startup can offset your expenses up to $250,000 a year.
+And the Inflation Reduction Act of 2022 doubles that for the tax year 2023.
 Visit our R&D Tax Credit Calculator to estimate how much your company can save.
 And if you are interested, contact us now to see how we can help your early-stage business!

 Accountants who are not specialized in newly formed companies may be missing a new tax credit that can reduce payroll taxes up to $100,000.